 Using among or between The preposition among is often writers’ go-to option when covering three or more things.
 Although its sidekick, between, initially meant “by two,” it is better for talking about any number of entities with separate identities that have a (reciprocal) relationship.
 So, “It’s a secret between the home owner, her guardian angel and the bank” is correct.
-In a magazine article I just worked on, for instance, I replaced among in a sentence that read, “the participants’ goal was to narrow the gap between research, education and practice.”
+In a magazine article I just worked on, for instance, I replaced among in a sentence so it read more naturally by current standards, as follows: The participants’ goal was to narrow the gap between research, education and practice.

 Wondering how to suss out zombie rules that you might have unknowingly lugged around since grade school?
 Among the good online resources you can search for explanations of grammar rules are Grammar Girl podcast recaps by Mignon Fogarty, and Purdue University’s Writing Lab resources.
-Editors will also have their faves, with mine being Garner’s Modern English Usage (though I wouldn’t recommend the e-book version, as it’s so jam-packed with examples that it takes eons to page through it).
+Editors will also have their faves, with mine being Garner’s Modern English Usage, though you'll need some hefty memory on something like a tablet to search through the many entries.

 Remember: It’s OK to stick with a few old-school grammar rules when writing for more formal settings; just know that relaxing your grammar-related No No list now and again can free your writing up.
 Doing so is part of stretching your writing muscles, and can energize text.
 For instance, to be forms of verbs are best kept together when crafting involved sentences.
 That avoids awkward constructions such as “The mayor said rapidly that he plans to release the survey.”
 That’s just ugggly, and is it that he said it rapidly, or that he plans to release the survey post haste?
 Sandwich rapidly between to and release and, voila—instant clarity.

 Less convoluted constructions can help smooth out a string of sounds too; after all, who would’ve wanted Star Trek’s original theme to be “boldly to go” instead of “to boldly go.”
-Once you unpack the dusty grammar rules you’ve been hanging onto, you too will be able to add split infinitives with aplomb as you boldly go where your muse calls you.
+Once you unpack the dusty grammar rules you’ve been hanging onto, you too will be able to tackle split infinitives and more with aplomb as you boldly go where your muse calls you.